-For all these reasons, I'm satisfied that it would not be fair to say Mr H's actions mean he should bear the loss arising as a result of Options' failings.
+For all these reasons, I'm satisfied that it would not be fair to say Ms R's actions mean she should bear the loss arising as a result of Options' failings.
 I do not say Options should not have accepted the application because the investment was high risk.
-I acknowledge he was warned of the high risk and declared he understood that warning.
-But, Options didn't share significant warning signs with Mr H so that he could make an informed decision about whether to proceed or not.
-In any event, Options shouldn't have asked him to sign the indemnity at all, as the application should never have been accepted.
+I acknowledge Ms R was warned of the high risk and declared she understood that warning.
+But, Options didn't share significant warning signs with her so that she could make an informed decision about whether to proceed or not.

+In any event, Options shouldn't have asked her to sign the indemnity at all, as the application should never have been accepted.
 Or alternatively the transaction should've been terminated at a much earlier stage in the process.

-Furthermore, as set out above, I am satisfied there is a legal basis on which Mr H is entitled to compensation, by virtue of s27 FSMA.
+Furthermore, as set out above, I am satisfied there is a legal basis on which Ms R is entitled to compensation by virtue of s27 FSMA.

-So, I'm satisfied in the circumstances that it's fair and reasonable to conclude that Options should compensate Mr H for the loss he's suffered.
+So, I'm satisfied in the circumstances that it's fair and reasonable to conclude that Options should compensate Ms R for the losses she's suffered.
 I'm not asking Options to account for loss that goes beyond the consequences of its failings.
 I'm satisfied those failings have caused the full extent of the loss in question.
 That other parties might also be responsible for that same loss is a distinct matter, which I'm not able to determine.
-However, that fact should not impact on Mr H's right to fair compensation from Options for the full amount of his loss.
+However, that fact should not impact on Ms R's right to fair compensation from Options for the full amount of her loss.